lmiller1990/electic/posts/20191114_Compiling_Vue_3_and_try_Composition_API.md

 ## Conclusion

 We explored the new composition API and Vue 3 by compiling it from source.
 Exciting times are ahead!

+For more learning resources, I've found [Vue School](https://vueschool.io/?friend=vth) to have the best courses.
+The teachers, Alex and Chris, are core contributors to Vue and the upcoming Vue 3, and have been for many years.
+They were a big help to me when learning Vue.
+They also have an [upcoming Vue 3 master class](https://vueschool.io/courses/the-vuejs-3-master-class?friend=vth) which I'm looking forward to.
+Alex mentioned they have a big sale coming up for Black Friday, so check their courses out if you looking for more Vue resources.